laurelherting/lmh-headspace/AWS/examTips.md

 ### EBS
 * You can only attach an EBS volume to 1 EC2 instance
 * An EBS volume cannot be shared with two instances at the same time

-### Elastic Load Balancers
-* Know the different types offered by AWS, and how they are different at a general level
-  • Classic ELB
-  • Application Load Balancer
-  • Network Load Balancer

-* The most important part of an LB is that it's a DNS name that doesn't change
-  * It's not to a static IP address

 ### Stateless Applications
 * What is a stateless application?